1958 Shirakawa, Single Malt Whisky, Japan (49%)

 Description

-Distilled in 1958, the liquid was aged in oak casks before being transferred into ceramic pot until it was moved into stainless steel in 2003 when the distillery closed.
-Whilst the exact production details are unknown, the whisky is from a time when the distillery used predominantly Japanese malted barley and Mizunara oak casks.
+Distilled in 1958, the liquid was aged in oak casks before being transferred into a ceramic pot until it was moved into stainless steel in 2003 when the distillery closed.
+The exact production details are unknown, but the whisky is from when the distillery used predominantly Japanese malted barley and Mizunara oak casks.
+The Shirakawa 1958 will be the only single malt ever released from the distillery and the oldest-vintaged single malt whisky from Japan ever bottled.

 spirit at a glance